FOR MORE INFORMATION, CONTACT

 Farr Curlin, MD, is Josiah Trent Professor of Medical Humanities in the Trent Center for Bioethics, Humanities and History of Medicine; Co-Director of the Theology, Medicine and Culture Initiative at Duke Divinity School.
 Before moving to Duke in 2014, he founded and was Co-Director of the Program on Medicine and Religion at the University of Chicago.
 At Duke, Dr. Curlin practices hospice and palliative medicine, and he works with colleagues across the university to develop opportunities for education and scholarship at the intersection of theology, medicine and culture.
 He has authored more than one hundred and thirty articles and book chapters dealing with the moral and spiritual dimensions of medical practice, and is co-author of, The Way of Medicine: Ethics and the Healing Profession, from Notre Dame Press (2021).
 Dr. Curlin’s work focuses on the relevance of religious ideas and practices for the doctor-patient relationship, the moral and professional formation of clinicians, and care for patients at the end of life.

 Jessica Clarke-Pounder, MD, FAAP, is a practicing Neonatologist and an Assistant Professor of Pediatrics at Atrium Health Levine Children’s Hospital in Charlotte, NC.
 She is a member of the Atrium Health Ethics Committee and the American Academy of Pediatrics.
 Dr. Clarke-Pounder received her medical degree from the Medical University of South Carolina and completed residency in Pediatrics and fellowship in Neonatal-Perinatal medicine at the Johns Hopkins Hospital in Baltimore, MD.
 She has been an attending neonatologist at Levine Children’s Hospital since 2013.
 She leads the Neonatal Comfort Care committee and is active in both nursing and resident education.
 She is a member of the hospital ethics committee and provides ethics consultations throughout the pediatric and adult hospital.
+She is passionate about the care of sick neonates and their families, especially those requiring palliative care.

 Abbot Placid Solari, O.S.B., a native of Richmond, Virginia, was professed as a monk of Belmont Abbey in 1975.
 He was ordained in 1980 by The Most Reverend Michael Begley, Bishop of Charlotte.
 He served at St. Michael Church in Gastonia, NC, from 1979-1982, and has assisted in various pastoral and educational ministries in the Diocese of Charlotte.
 In November of 1999, Abbot Placid was elected the 8th Abbot of Belmont Abbey.
 Abbot Placid is the Chancellor of Belmont Abbey College, and has previously served the college as an assistant professor in the Theology Department, as Vice President for Academic Affairs, and as interim President.
 He earned his bachelor’s degree in history from Bellarmine College in Louisville, KY, in 1974.
 He earned the S.T.B. degree in Theology from the International Benedictine College of Sant’ Anselmo in Rome in 1978, and a doctorate in Theology and Patristic Sciences from the Pontifical Patristic Institute “Augustinianum,” also in Rome.